Last Update: July 2, 2013.

 3. Your use of the Twitter API and Twitter Content are subject to certain limitations on access, calls, and use as set forth in the Rules, on dev.twitter.com, or as otherwise provided to you by Twitter.
 If Twitter believes that you have attempted to exceed or circumvent these limitations, your ability to use the Twitter API and Twitter Content may be temporarily or permanently blocked.
 Twitter may monitor your use of the Twitter API to improve the Twitter service and to ensure your compliance with these Rules.
 In order to ensure visibility and enforcement of these Rules, you may not use a single application API key for multiple use cases, and you may not use multiple application API keys for the same use case.

 4. You will not attempt or encourage others to:

 - sell, rent, lease, sublicense, redistribute, or syndicate access to the Twitter API or Twitter Content to any third party without prior written approval from Twitter.

-- If you provide an API that returns Twitter data, you may only return IDs (including tweet IDs and user IDs).
+- If you provide downloadable datasets of Twitter Content or an API that returns Twitter Content, you may only return IDs (including tweet IDs and user IDs).

-- You may export or extract non-programmatic, GUI-driven Twitter Content as a PDF or spreadsheet by using "save as" or similar functionality.
+- You may provide spreadsheet or PDF files or other export functionality via non-programmatic means, such as using a "save as" button, for up to 100,000 public Tweets and/or User Objects per user per day.
 Exporting Twitter Content to a datastore as a service or other cloud based service, however, is not permitted.